Ludwig van Beethoven: 1780–1792: Bonn

-In 1780 or 1781, Beethoven began his studies with his most important teacher in Bonn, Christian Gottlob Neefe.
-Neefe taught him composition; in March 1783, Beethoven's first published work appeared, a set of keyboard variations (WoO 63).
-(Note: Most of Beethoven's early works and those to which he did not give an opus number were listed by Georg Kinsky and Hans Halm as "WoO", works without opus number.
-Kinsky and Halm also listed 18 doubtful works in their appendix ("WoO Anhang").
-In addition, some minor works not listed with opus numbers or in the WoO list have Hess catalogue numbers.)
-Beethoven soon began working with Neefe as assistant organist, at first unpaid (1782), and then as a paid employee (1784) of the court chapel.
-His first three piano sonatas, WoO 47, sometimes known as Kurfürst (Elector) for their dedication to Elector Maximilian Friedrich, were published in 1783.
-In the same year, the first printed reference to Beethoven appeared in the Magazin der Musik – "Louis van Beethoven [sic] ... a boy of 11 years and most promising talent.
-He plays the piano very skilfully and with power, reads at sight very well ... the chief piece he plays is Das wohltemperierte Klavier of Sebastian Bach, which Herr Neefe puts into his hands".
-Maximilian Friedrich's successor as Elector of Cologne was Maximilian Franz.
-He gave some support to Beethoven, appointing him Court Organist and assisting financially with Beethoven's move to Vienna in 1792.

-During this time, Beethoven met several people who became important in his life.
-He developed a close relationship with the upper-class von Breuning family, and gave piano lessons to some of the children.
+Beethoven developed a close relationship with the upper-class von Breuning family, and gave piano lessons to some of the children.
 The widowed Helene von Breuning became a "second mother" to Beethoven, taught him more refined manners and nurtured his passion for literature and poetry.
-The warmth and closeness of the von Breuning family offered the young Beethoven a retreat from his unhappy home life, dominated by his father's decline due to alcoholism.
+The warmth and closeness of the von Breuning family offered the young Beethoven a retreat from his unhappy home life, dominated by Johann's's decline due to alcoholism.
 Beethoven also met Franz Wegeler, a young medical student, who became a lifelong friend and married one of the von Breuning daughters.
 Another frequenter of the von Breunings was Count Ferdinand von Waldstein, who became a friend and financial supporter of Beethoven during this period.
 In 1791, Waldstein commissioned Beethoven's first work for the stage, the ballet Musik zu einem Ritterballett (WoO 1).